csglab/GEDI_manuscript/README.md

 # GEDI manuscript
-This repository hosts R markdown notebooks reproducing the figures from the GEDI manuscript
+This repository hosts R markdown notebooks reproducing the figures from the GEDI manuscript.

 ## Notebooks